-- Be capable of participating fully in structured Cadet physical fitness and activities program; - Be no older than the age of 23 on the report date to the Corps of Cadets for the academic term starting - Have no significant legal issues; - 2.0 High School Grade Point Average or GED equivalent or be in good academic standing at the college you are transferring from; - An official copy of the high school transcripts at the time of application, and upon high school graduation, an official transcript showing date of graduation, type of diploma issued, and final grade point average.
-The student must request that these documents be sent by the high school to the GMC Admissions Office.
+- Be capable of participating fully in structured Cadet physical fitness and activities program. - Be no older than the age of 23 on the report date to the Corps of Cadets for the academic term starting - Have no significant legal issues. - 2.0 High School Grade Point Average or GED equivalent or be in good academic standing at the college transferring from. - An official copy of the high school transcripts at the time of application, and upon high school graduation, an official transcript showing the date of graduation, type of diploma issued, and final grade point average.
+The student must request that the high school send these documents to the GMC Admissions Office.
 Alternatively, the Admissions Office will receive an official General Educational Development (GED) certificate showing all scores directly from the office of official record.
-Transfer students wishing to join the Corps must also follow the college policy governing transfer admissions; - Complete the ARMY ROTC application if applying for the Early Commissioning Program; - Complete the State Service Scholarship application if applying for the State Service Scholarship Program; - A complete physical and medical history form (request a form from the GMC Nurse's Office); - A certificate of immunization (shots record); - Health Questionnaire Certificate; - Meningitis Vaccine waiver; - Tuberculosis Screening; - International students also must submit a completed I-20 form.
-International students taking ROTC must have a letter from their nation's embassy or consulate authorizing the student to participate in Army ROTC military training at Georgia Military College.
+Transfer students wishing to join the Corps must also follow the college policy governing transfer admissions. - Complete the ARMY ROTC application if applying for the Early Commissioning Program. - Complete the State Service Scholarship application if applying for the State Service Scholarship Program. - A complete physical and medical history form (request a form from the GMC Nurse's Office). - A certificate of immunization (shots record). - Health Questionnaire Certificate. - Meningitis Vaccine waiver. - Tuberculosis Screening. - International students also must submit a completed I-20 form.
+International students taking ROTC must have a letter from their nation's embassy or consulate authorizing the student to participate in Army ROTC military training at GMC.